bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/naming-your-theme.md

 ## Creating and naming a new theme variation

 You define variations in your theme's `config.json` file.
-Below is the Cornerstone Light variation’s definition from Cornerstone's `config.json`:
+Below is the Cornerstone Light variation's definition from Cornerstone's `config.json`:

 <div class="HubBlock-header">
     <div class="HubBlock-header-title flex items-center">